Back to Curriculum - Subject Content

 Key Stage 3

-Topics include world wars, the role of the government, social attitudes and diversity.
+Themes within KS3 include war, the role of the government, power shifts, social attitudes, religion and diversity.

 Key Stage 4